Shadows of Justice: Vigilantes in modern television

 Leverage (2008–2012)

-With a central theme of vigilantism against the rich and powerful people who abuse their authority and exploit the less fortunate, Leverage is edgier than Hustle.
+In Leverage, the vigilantes target the rich and powerful people who abuse their authority and exploit the less fortunate.
+Although similar to Hustle, Leverage has a sharper, more intense tone.

 Human Target (2010—2011)

-Inspired by the Human Target comic book character created by Len Wein and Carmine Infantino for DC Comics, the show revolves around Christopher Chance (Mark Valley).
-The former assassin turned bodyguard immerses himself entirely in his clients’ lives, truly becoming a “human target”.
-His associates included Laverne Winston (Chi McBride), a former police inspector from the San Francisco Police Department, and Guerrero, an ex-assassin played by Jackie Earle Haley.
+The show, based on the DC Comics' Human Target comic book by Len Wein and Carmine Infantino, centers on Christopher Chance (played by Mark Valley).
+To protect his clients, the ex-assassin fully integrates himself into their lives, essentially becoming a “human target.”
+His associates include Laverne Winston (Chi McBride), a former police inspector from the San Francisco Police Department, and Guerrero, an ex-assassin played by Jackie Earle Haley.

-In season Two, Indira Varma portrays Ilsa Pucci, a benefactor to the group; and Janet Montgomery plays Ames, a thief with chameleon-like abilities.
+In season two, Indira Varma portrays Ilsa Pucci, a benefactor to the group; and Janet Montgomery plays the thief, Ames.

-Notably, this was the second series based on this title; the first TV series aired in 1992 on ABC.
-Moreover, the Human Target persona, portrayed by William “Wil” Traval, appeared in seasons five and six of the DC television show “Arrow”.
+This is the second television series based on this title; the first aired on ABC in 1992.
+Furthermore, actor William “Wil” Traval played the Human Target in seasons five and six of the TV show, Arrow.

 Revenge (2011-2015)

-Upon her return to the Hamptons, Amanda sets her sights on Conrad Grayson (Henry Czerny), the CEO of Grayson Global, and his socialite wife, Victoria (Madeleine Stowe), for their role in her father's demise.
-Nolan Ross (Gabriel Mann), a wealthy inventor and technology entrepreneur, supports her as a way of repaying a debt to David, who had provided Nolan with the seed capital for his company.
+Upon her return to the Hamptons, Amanda sets her sights on Conrad Grayson (Henry Czerny), the CEO of Grayson Global, and his socialite wife, Victoria (Madeleine Stowe).
+Wealthy inventor and tech entrepreneur, Nolan Ross (Gabriel Mann), supports her to repay David, who initially funded his company.

 Recommended article